MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

 ---

-# Create folders from the web console in Operations Manager
+# Create folders from the Operations Manager web console

 You can create folders by using the System Center Operations Manager web console and then store dashboards inside them.